The Snake King's Wife: Plot

-Several years later, Veasna, grew up to be a handsome man and he began to fall in love with a rich man's daughter, Soriya.
-While they were in love, Soriya's stepmother who was jealous of their relationship planned an attempt to split them apart.
-She too was madly in love with Veasna.
-However, when Soriya's mother realizes that Veasna is a snake she meets an old witch who made a spell to transfer him back to a snake.
-The Villagers were so afraid that they abandoned the wedding as the rich man, Soriya's father, dropped dead immediately after his step wife ran away for her life.
-Despite his features, his wife still loved him, until one day, she gave birth to a female baby called Cantra.
-Unfortunately, she was born with tiny snakes as her hair for the old witch had put a curse on her family.
-When she grew up, her father, suddenly, turned to stone and her mother became a psycho after she was kidnapped and forced to eat the blood of raw meat as food.
-Cantra became an orphan and also became the servant for the ugly witch until one day, she found a plan to break the curse by midnight when the witch was seeking for food with only her head and intestine.
-Cantra went to the witch's locker room and burned everything including the witch's body.
-The witch arrived in time and was also burned in the fire.
-Finally, the curse was broken and her parents became normal human beings as Cantra's hair turned long and beautiful.
-The family all lived happily ever after in a big house.
+Several years later, Veasna, has grown up to be a handsome man and he begins to fall in love with a rich man's daughter, Soriya.
+While they are in love, Soriya's stepmother who is jealous of their relationship plans to split them apart.
+She too is madly in love with Veasna.
+However, when Soriya's mother realizes that Veasna is a snake she meets an old witch who casts a spell that transfers him back into a snake.
+When, at her wedding, Soriya's father hears that his step wife has abandoned him, he immediately drops dead, the villagers are so afraid that they abandon the wedding.
+Despite his features, his wife still loves him, until one day, she gives birth to a female baby called Cantra.
+Unfortunately, she is born with tiny snakes as her hair - for the old witch had put a curse on her family.
+When she grows up, her father, suddenly turns into stone and her mother becomes a psycho due to her being kidnapped and forced to eat the blood of raw meat as food.
+Cantra becomes an orphan and also the servant for the ugly witch.
+Then, one day, she finds a plan to break the curse at midnight while the witch is seeking food - her shape being composed only of her head and intestines.
+Cantra goes to the witch's locker room and burns everything, including the witch's body.
+When the witch comes back, she is also burned in the fire.
+Finally, the curse is broken and Cantra's parents' human form are restored.
+This is due to Cantra's hair that becomes long and beautiful again.
+The family all live happily ever after in a big house.

 Release

 Pous Keng Kang (which translates to 'The Giant Snake' in Cambodian/Khmer) was an almost immeasurable success in Cambodia, therefore resulting in its release to foreign non-affiliated countries including many Asian countries and several parts of Europe.
 In Thailand, the film reached double the number of hits than that of the Cambodia Box office.
 This was due partially to the Civil war that the kingdom of Cambodia was enduring.

+The film is considered a classic of Cambodian cinema.
+As some other film with Dy Saveth, The Snake Man film was released on VHS in a heavily edited version.